dound/gae-sessions/README.markdown

     def webapp_add_wsgi_middleware(app):
         app = SessionMiddleware(app)
         return app

+The default session lifetime is 7 days.
+You may configure how long a session lasts like this: `SessionMiddleware(app, lifetime=datetime.timedelta(hours=2))`.

+If you want ALL of your changes persisted ONLY to memcache, then create the middleware like this: `SessionMiddleware(app, memcache_only=True)`.
+This will result in faster writes but your session data might be lost at any time!

 You will also want to create a cronjob to periodically remove expired sessions from the datastore.
 You can find the [example